Peter Eagles: Military service

 On 27 January 1990, Eagles was commissioned into the Royal Army Chaplains' Department of the British Army as a Chaplain to the Forces 4th Class (equivalent in rank to captain).
 He was promoted to Chaplain to the Forces 3rd Class (equivalent in rank to major) on 27 January 1998, and to Chaplain to the Forces 2nd Class on 5 September 2005 (equivalent in rank to lieutenant colonel).
 From 2007 to 2008, he was Chaplain of the Royal Military Chapel (Guards Chapel) at Wellington Barracks in London.

 On 28 January 2008, Eagles was promoted to Chaplain to the Forces 1st Class (equivalent in rank to colonel) and appointed an Assistant Chaplain General.
-On 28 July 2011, he was collated and licensed as the Archdeacon for the Army, the most senior Anglican chaplain in the British Army, during a service at Lambeth Palace Chapel; as such he is a member of the General Synod of the Church of England.
+On 28 July 2011, he was collated and licensed as the Archdeacon for the Army, the most senior Anglican chaplain in the British Army, during a service at Lambeth Palace Chapel; as such he was a member of the General Synod of the Church of England.
 From 2013 to 2014, he attended the Royal College of Defence Studies to prepare for further promotion.
 On 14 July 2014, he was appointed the Deputy Chaplain General (equivalent in rank to brigadier), thereby becoming the second most senior chaplain in the British Army.

+During his military career, Eagles undertook multiple tours of duty.
+These included postings to Northern Ireland during The Troubles, with the United Nations in Kosovo, to Iraq as senior chaplain to the 12 Mechanised Brigade and to Helmand Province, Afghanistan as senior chaplain to the 16 Air Assault Brigade.

 Eagles officially retired from the British Army on 6 July 2017.

 Episcopal ministry

 On 4 May 2017, it was announced that Eagles would be the next Bishop of Sodor and Man.
 He was consecrated a bishop on 22 June 2017 during a service at York Minster, by John Sentamu, Archbishop of York.
 He was installed at the Cathedral Church of St German in Peel, Isle of Man on 30 September 2017.
 As Bishop of Sodor and Man, he has an ex-officio seat on the Legislative Council of the Isle of Man which he took up upon his installation as bishop.

-In March 2023, it was announced that Eagles would retire as Bishop of Sodor and Man on 28 October 2023, after six years in the post.
+In March 2023, it was announced that Eagles would retire as Bishop of Sodor and Man after six years in the post in October 2023.
+His farewell service was held on 28 October followed by the laying down of his crozier, symbolically ending his time as bishop.
+He retirement was effective 31 October 2023.

 Views

 Eagles belongs to the Anglo-Catholic wing of the Church of England.
 Though he has a traditionalist background, due to the circumstances of the Diocese of Sodor and Man (only having one bishop), he plans to "ordain all who are called to be deacons and priests".
+As such, he has ordained women to the priesthood.